Babe Ruth's called shot: Legacy and cultural references

-Major league slugger Jim Thome used a similar bat-pointing gesture as part of his normal preparation for an at-bat.

 In the 1984 film The Natural, The Whammer, played by Joe Don Baker and modeled after Babe Ruth, makes a gesture with his bat that closely mimics the Ruth gesture.
 He then swings and strikes out.
+Major league slugger Jim Thome used a similar bat-pointing gesture as part of his normal preparation for an at-bat.

-The climax of the 1989 film Major League depicts Indians catcher Jake Taylor pointing toward the outfield, clearly making a reference to Ruth's called shot.
+The climax of the 1989 film Major League depicts Cleveland Indians catcher Jake Taylor pointing toward the outfield, making a reference to Ruth's called shot.
 However, Taylor bunts the next pitch in a squeeze play that scores the winning run from second base.